Transferring to a Four-Year College

 - Associate of Science (AS)

-Brightpoint’s applied degrees – the Associate of Applied Arts (AAA) and the Associate of Applied Science (AAS) - are not designed to transfer; however, in some cases, students in these programs may be able to transfer.
-You can use our major finder to see your options and consult with the Advising Center to choose the right degree for you.
+Brightpoint’s applied degrees – the Associate of Applied Arts (AAA) and the Associate of Applied Science (AAS) - are not designed to transfer; however, some applied programs do offer transfer opportunities.
+Use our major finder to explore your options and consult with a Navigator or Help Hub advisor to choose the right degree for you.

-You’ll also want to work with your advisor to ensure you stay on track with your degree path.
-Use the VCCS transfer planning guide in consultation with your advisor to plan out your coursework and take the necessary steps for transfer.
+Once you are placed in a major, work with your faculty advisor to ensure you stay on track with your degree path.
+Use the VCCS transfer planning guide and resources available through Transfer Virginia in consultation with your faculty advisor to plan out your coursework and take the necessary steps for transfer.

 Transfer Virginia provides transparent, accessible, consistent, and current information to students.
+Search majors, find out where your intended major will transfer, where and how your courses will transfer, and determine how much it will cost.
+Resources are available to assist you with academic, enrollment, financial, and transfer planning.
 Research, plan, and organize your college and transfer journey with Transfer VA.

 Brightpoint graduates are guaranteed admission to over 35 colleges and universities provided they meet course, GPA and other requirements.